A-e-r/popular_movies/README.md

 Project 1 for the [Udacity Android Nanodegree](https://www.udacity.com/course/android-developer-nanodegree--nd801)

 The app displays information and advertising material for popular and highly rated movies.
-It relies on [The Movie DB](https://www.themoviedb.org/) for its data
+It relies on [The Movie DB](https://www.themoviedb.org/) for its data.

 To make requests to the API, the app requires a [key](https://www.themoviedb.org/account/signup?language=en) which should be added as a string resource, named `movie_api_key`.

 # Requirements